-All psychiatrists have an obligation to recognize and address the unethical behavior of colleagues, including a variety of behaviors that violate professional standards, such as exploitation of a patient, dishonesty or fraudulent professional activities, or behavior that discriminates against patients or others for any reason, including on the basis of race, gender, gender identity, religion, sexual orientation or other protected status, intentionally demeans or humiliates patients or colleagues/supervisees.
+All psychiatrists have an obligation to recognize and address the unethical behavior of colleagues, including a variety of behaviors that violate professional standards, (such as exploitation of a patient, dishonesty or fraudulent professional activities, or behavior that discriminates against patients or others for any reason, including on the basis of race, gender, gender identity, religion, sexual orientation or other protected status) including behaviors that intentionally demean or humiliate patients or colleagues/supervisees.
 In some instances reporting is also mandated by law.
 Options for addressing behavior may include seeking advice from supervisors, engaging in consultation with the individual, or reporting behavior to the appropriate authorities (including Ethics Committees of District Branches of the American Psychiatric Association).